vlidholt/google_sign_in/README.md

-A Dart wrapper for [Google Sign In](https://developers.google.com/identity/).
+A Flutter wrapper for [Google Sign In](https://developers.google.com/identity/).

+Note: This is a work-in-progress, and is not fully supported by the Flutter team.
+(For example, we don't have this under continuous integration and testing.)

 ### Building the example